NguyenAndrew/mof-java/README.md

 A: A real world system should have 5 or less mocks constructor-injected or setter-injected.
 This functionality helps support older code bases.

 ## Changelog

+5.0.0 - Details below

+* Remove methodables to reduce maintenance and usability complexity

 4.0.0 - Details below